seosgithub/plumbus/README.md

 fashion.

 ## Routing schemes
-Every request and response that comes through plumbus (i.e. from a request driver or back through a response driver), contains the following in [msgpack](http://msgpack.org) format:
+Every request and response that comes through plumbus (i.e. from a request driver or back through a response driver), contains the following.
+The transfer format of the message is driver-dependent, as these messages are passed via raw ruby calls, however, the payload must be in msgpack format as all drivers must be able to read the payload correctly.
 ```ruby
 {
   :sid => "a1a062f25f4e94c2762886069",